wp-plugins/better-wp-security/readme.txt

 * 2-factor authentication - Use Google Authenticator or Authy to send a custom code to your phone when you log in
 * Import/export settings - saves time setting up multiple WordPress sites
 * Malware scanning - Automatically check any URL or individual file on a specified schedule and scan your whole site automatically as users browse through it
+* Password Expiration - Set a maximum password age and force users to choose a new password.
+You can also force all users to choose a new password immediately (if needed)
+* Generate Strong Passwords - Generate strong passwords right from your profile screen
 * GeoIP banning - coming soon

 = iThemes Sync Integration =